-Time to select your system
+Time to select your OS and build your system

 The following pages can be used to help select a hardware configuration for a Mac, Windows or Linux DaVinci Resolve system.
 System interconnection diagrams will also help you plug and play the different components of your selected system.